EWC-consortium/eudi-wallet-rfcs/ewc-rfc001-issue-verifiable-credential.md

 }
 ```

-In the above the `credentialSubject` is optional.
 If specified, you can request specific fields to be included in the issued credential.
 If its not specified, all fields in the credential is included.

 > [!NOTE]
 > In order to support all EBSI conformant wallets, the following format for the request is also valid, but not **mandatory** to be supported: